kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 This is simple, but the one of the strongest reason why we love Flutter and Dart.

-Do you know the 4th flame logo?
-It's a new Firebase logo, recently renewed,
+And we saw the 4th flame logo in yesterday's session?
+It's a recently renewed Firebase logo.

-also we have FlutterFire community, which enables us to effortlessly utilize features like databases, authentication, and push notifications,
+We also have FlutterFire community, which enables us to effortlessly utilize features like databases, authentication, and push notifications,

 without server-side development.